top of page

 Historical photo of a kaats match in Franeker

-To be able to kaatsen, you need a special handball glove as a kaats player.
-For storage and for the return stroke, it is important that the glove has a firm palm and a flexible finger side.
+To be able to play the game, you need a special handball glove.
+For service and for the return stroke, it is important that the glove has a firm palm and a flexible finger side.
 The glove is specially designed to provide grip on the ball and to protect your hand while serving and catching.
 The glove is made of leather or synthetic materials.

 Kaats-gloves in the bedroom of our holiday home in Friesland